The car check provides you the information that’s been recorded against a second hand vehicle in the UK and Ireland.

 When buying a used car there is a small fee of £19.99 that’s the most important money you can spend.
 BEFORE you pay a penny of your hard earned cash out on a second hand motor make sure you run your own car check.

 Do NOT rely on a dealers vehicle history check or an old one that a private owner had when they first purchased the car.
 You can never fully know what a used car has endured between checks; accidents, clocking, resprays and monies outstanding from a finance agreement, to name a few.

-For the sake of twenty pounds a car check may save you thousands of pounds, a stack of stress and a lot of time.
+For the sake of twenty pounds a car check may save you thousands of pounds, a lot of time and stress.

 So let us run through the vital elements of an HPI check

 1. Outstanding Finance – This is critical.
 If you buy a car with outstanding finance (and the owner doesn’t settle the balance before you actually own the car) such as Higher Purchase, Lease Contract Hire or PCP (Personal Contract Hire) you will lose ownership of the car unless you pay off the outstanding balance.
 But in almost all cases you will simply lose the car and any money you spent buying it.

 There are always varying circumstances with car financing but the overarching theme is that you will lose time and money, but most likely both.

 If the vehicle check shows up with money being owed via a “Stocking Loan” or “Demonstration Stocking” it simply means the car is financed by an outside finance company.

 Basically the dealer doesn’t own the car.
 It belongs to the finance company but the dealer is the seller.
 These kinds of loans are very common from companies like Black Horse Finance and Motonova.
 Dealers are usually given 90 days to sell the car else the finance company will take the car back and enter it through auction.